 Honors came aplenty during retirement.
 Fellow, American Academy of Arts and Sciences (1973); Orwell Award, National Council of Teachers of English (1981); Corresponding Member, Royal Spanish Academy (1988); Corresponding Fellow, British Academy (1990).

 During his retirement in Palo Alto, Dwight had an impact on California politics and election law.
 The California State Supreme Court had declared unconstitutional the provision of law determining the order of the names of candidates on the ballot–incumbents first with everyone else in alphabetical order.
 His son, Bruce, was then working for the California Legislature on election law reform.
 There was a need to establish a new rule on ballot order of candidates’ names but the Legislature had been unable to agree on what it should be.
-Bruce discussed this with Dwight who came up with a simple solution: have a drawing of the letters of the alphabet at each election to create a random alphabet which would be used to determine the order of the candidates’ names.
+Bruce discussed this with Dwight who came up with a simple solution: have a drawing of the letters of the alphabet at each election to create a random alphabet which would be used to determine the order of the candidates’ names in all election contests.
 The Legislature enacted the new law.
 For a more details, see the following pdf file: Something New in Ballot Alphabets, Sacramento Bee, Oct.
 19, 1975.